Model-independent pricing with insider information: a Skorokhod embedding approach: Introduction

 \section{Introduction}

 It has long been recognised that information plays an extremely important role in the study of modern financial markets.
 This is most markedly true when two parties trading the same asset have access to different information sources, and then one can ask how the `insider', who possesses additional information, should modify her behaviour to exploit her privileged position.
-Problems of this nature have a rich literature: the first work in the mathematical finance literature is \citet{PK96}, while important subsequent work includes \cite{BO05,AIS98,GP98,C05}, and this topic is still a very active area of research.
+In this paper, we aim to consider problems where the insider has a strong belief in some quantitative, or qualitative, fact about the future evolution of some asset, but is otherwise agnostic about other statistical properties determining the evolution of the asset.